Hattix.co.uk PC Hardware Collection

 The very low reported temperatures mean that fans don't spin up as much as they could.
 I can think of a reason to do this, which is to trick the CPU into running more turbo than it otherwise would, but PL1 and PL2 are under BIOS control anyway, and can be given ridiculous values.
 There's also the Haswell turbo bug, which allows an all-core maximum turbo (some BIOS will do this, this one doesn't out of the box).
 I'll explore the BIOS in more detail (the BIOS has a lot of options!) in a future update.

 The Mi899 Windows program has a pre-prepared collection of Chinaboard BIOS by YouTuber Miyconst, since the S3TurboTool is only available in Russian.
 This board is not listed, but the E5-MR9A (non-Pro) is.
 This is a variant on the Huananzhi X99-BD3.
 The E5-MR9A Pro has no exact Huananzhi variant, but we are quite confident Huananzhi is the original design manufacturer.
+This (warning: Russian) site claims the Huananzhi X99-8M-F BIOS is compatible and may fix the CPU telemetry issue.
+It would take far more than that for me to recommend anyone cross-flashes BIOS like this.

 CPU support is another thing where the non-existent manual would have been useful.
 As a B85-based board, don't expect Broadwell support, but also don't be too surprised if v4 Xeons work anyway.
 Some listings claim Xeon v4 support.
-The Huananzhi X99-BD3/X99-AD3 board (despite the name, it's a B85, and a very similar layout to this) claims 2666v3, 2673v3, 2676v3, 2678v3, 2696v3, 2696v4, 2686v4, 2629v3 2649v3, 2669v3
+The Huananzhi X99-BD3/X99-AD3 board (despite the name, it's a B85, and a very similar layout to this) claims 2666v3, 2673v3, 2676v3, 2678v3, 2696v3, 2696v4, 2686v4, 2629v3 2649v3, 2669v3.

 This isn't exhaustive, but does open the door to some very wide CPUs: 2696v4 is 22 cores!
 This implies we have Broadwell support onboard as well as TDP ratings up to 150 watts.
+So a bit later I figured I'd test that and spent a princely £31 on a Xeon E5-2690v4 (14 cores, 135 watts)

 In all, a surprisingly trouble-free motherboard!